Jsrodrigue/sidekickAI/README.md

 4. Worker → END when no further tool calls are needed

 ### Key Design Decisions
-- Tool usage is conditional and bounded per turn
+- Tool usage is conditional and bounded per turn.
-- Disabled tools are respected at runtime
+- Disabled tools are respected at runtime.
-- The worker node is stateless beyond the shared graph state
+- The worker node is stateless beyond the shared graph state.
-- Memory is injected via a checkpointer to persist conversations per folder
+- Memory is injected via a checkpointer to persist conversations per folder.
+- **RAG is treated as a tool**: it can be enabled/disabled and is not always invoked.

 This design makes the graph easy to extend with:
 - Additional decision nodes